rails/mission_control-jobs/README.md

 - `logger`:  the logger you want Mission Control Jobs to use.
 Defaults to `ActiveSupport::Logger.new(nil)` (no logging).
 Notice that this is different from Active Job's logger or Active Job's backend's configured logger.
 - `delay_between_bulk_operation_batches`: how long to wait between batches when performing bulk operations, such as _discard all_ or _retry all_ jobs—defaults to `0`
+- `adapters`: a list of adapters that you want Mission Control to use and extend.
+By default this will be the adapter you have set for `active_job.queue_adapter`.

 This library extends Active Job with a querying interface, and the following setting:
 - `config.active_job.default_page_size`: the internal batch size that Active Job will use when sending queries to the underlying adapter and the batch size for the bulk operations defined above—defaults to `1000`.